satyamsoni2211/pyconf2025_debugging_python_application_like_a_pro/README.md

 In today’s fast-paced development landscape, delivering robust Python applications requires more than just writing great code—it demands the ability to identify and resolve issues with precision and speed.
 This is where professional debugging comes into play.

 **"Debugging Python Applications Like a Pro"** is a concise, action-packed guide to mastering essential debugging techniques.
-Whether you’re a solo developer or part of a team, this pitch-perfect approach will elevate your problem-solving skills and make debugging a seamless part of your workflow.
+Whether you’re a solo developer or part of a team, this approach will elevate your problem-solving skills and make debugging a seamless part of your workflow.

 ## What’s Covered